 Safety is the No. 1 priority for Swinerton.
 Prefabrication is a solution for lowering the fall risk of workers, materials and equipment from the jobsite.
 This practice helps protect our partners, our community and the overall safety of a construction site.

 Construction costs can be reduced by as much as 20% due to the improved reliability of the construction process as a result of the controlled environment, reduced construction timeline, as well as bulk discounts available from material suppliers.
+Construction trailers can also be purchased and repurposed according to your requirement in order to save additional costs.

 Cost does not directly represent a price per square foot comparison between two different styles of construction, but the overall cost of the project based on total duration.
 By incorporating prefabricated materials into the project in a variety of scopes, it allows for installation durations to be reduced significantly, thus reducing cost.
 For example, whereas it takes one year to build the concrete structure, it only takes four months to have a completed, dried-in, exterior façade with pre-fab and/or modular components.